• USD

 Popular Areas in and Around the Park

-Unforgettable, wild, and exhilarating are the most appropriate words to describe a visit to Chobe.
-It is conveniently located close to Victoria Falls for an ideal combination safari package.
+Unforgettable, wild, and exhilarating—Chobe is conveniently close to Victoria Falls for an ideal combination safari.

 Northern Chobe Riverfront

-The river and floodplain that form the border between Botswana and Namibia attract significant concentrations of animals during the dry season.
-The ancient trees on the riverbank offer shelter to many bird species.
-The marginal floodplain between Kasane and Serondela is covered in dense groves of fever berry and woolly caper bushes.
+The river and floodplain that form the border between Botswana and Namibia attract major concentrations of animals during the dry season.
+Ancient riverside trees shelter many bird species, and the floodplain between Kasane and Serondela holds dense groves of fever berry and woolly caper bushes.

 Savute

 Savute is one of Africa's finest wilderness regions.
-The annual zebra migration passes through this area, allowing viewing thousands upon thousands of these animals and the lion prides that prey on them.
-The Savute Channel started flowing a few years ago after a dry spell of almost a quarter-century.
-It flows into the Savute marsh, providing a limitless water supply and rich pastures in this otherwise arid landscape.
+The annual zebra migration passes through the area, drawing large lion prides.
+The Savute Channel began flowing again after decades of dryness, feeding the Savute Marsh and creating rich pastures in an otherwise arid landscape.

 Linyanti Marsh